kkeri/fluent-hs-demo/README.md

 Combinators are special tokens that can be applied to non-combinator terms.
-When a combinator is applied to enough arguments, it produces a sequence of terms, that is substituted for the combinator and its arguments.
+When a combinator is applied to enough arguments, it produces a sequence of terms which is substituted for the combinator and its arguments.
 Execution is the process of applying combinators to arguments until no applicable combinators are left in the program.
 This informal semantics is sufficient for understanding the interpretation